publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schX/ptB/m__us_usc_t42_s3057j.md

     1993—[Pub.
 L. 103–171][/us/pl/103/171] substituted “Assistant Secretary” for “Commissioner” wherever appearing.

     1992—Subsec. (a)(3).
 [Pub.
-L. 102–375][/us/pl/102/375], § 603, inserted before semicolon at end “and with the activities carried out under subchapter III of this chapter in the same geographical area”.
+L. 102–375][/us/pl/102/375], § 603, inserted before semicolon at end “and with the activities carried out under subchapter III in the same geographical area”.

     Subsec. (a)(7).
 [Pub.
 L. 102–375][/us/pl/102/375], § 102(b)(4), substituted “information and assistance” for “information and referral”.